 "Chemistry happens when various factors converge at the right time," Campbell explains.
 "For example, chemistry is more likely when people are both open to the experience.
 It won’t be as 'magnetic' or easy to foster a connection if they are in a rush, angry, or already involved in a great romantic relationship—people who are happily committed tend not to pay attention to potential alternative partners (a premise known as 'derogation of alternatives')."

 Kelly Campbell, Ph.D, is a professor of psychology at California State University, San Bernardino.
 Campbell's research focuses on couple relationships and friendships.

-Read on to learn more about the chemistry between people and the six characteristics that may increase that romantic chemistry.
+Read on to learn more about the chemistry between people and the seven characteristics that may increase that romantic chemistry.

 Think about how you feel when someone can truly make you laugh.
 If you and your partner share humor and find one another interesting, you probably have mutual interest.
 "Humor goes a long way toward building connections," Campbell says.
 "This factor also leads to excitement about future interactions.
 When you are not in the person's presence, you are thinking about and looking forward to seeing them again."
 Building that desire of wanting to see and spend time with a person again is certainly a helpful base to forming a relationship.

 Reciprocal candor refers to when you can just talk to someone so easily about any topic.
 It means you have easy communication, a sense of trust, and feel understood in the relationship.
 "When this is present, people feel as though they can say anything to one another and not be judged," Campbell says.
 Especially looking toward the future of a relationship, this may be an incredibly important trait.

 Responsiveness is a direct reflection of attentiveness, both of which are important in building a positive rapport.
 These traits contribute to an enticing flow to communication and support the building of a shared connection.
 These attributes can also impact connection outside of communication, like increasing feelings of emotional awareness and support which lead to the perception of both security and care.